naghs16/GWL_Multiplex-CCM-GC/README.md

 Intel® Pentium® CPU G2030 @ 3.00GHz 3GHz with 2 GByte RAM and 128 GByte Hardware (the analysis used around 5 GByte of the Hardware)

 # Setup Instructions
-If you already have an R environment, you could ignore this part and continue with explanations of the next part.
+If you already have the R environment, you could ignore this part and continue with explanations of the next part.
 Otherwise, you should install R based on your operating system (i.e. Windows, etc).
 Microsoft R Open is the enhanced distribution of R from Microsoft Corporation, and this distribution is highly recommended by scientists.

 ## Prerequisites
 In the following, all instructions are performed in R 4.0.2 with Ubuntu desktop operating system (as well as Windows 10).